kumar303/skeleton-kit/README.md

 ## Alternatives

+Most alternative skeleton libraries require the developer to build and maintain a separate skeleton screen that can easily get out of sync with the real screen.
+However, here are a few libraries that share the same goals as `skeleton-kit`:

 - [react-native-skeleton-content](https://github.com/alexZajac/react-native-skeleton-content) is a React Native libary that adapts to layouts in a similar manner
-- [react-loading-skeleton](https://github.com/dvtng/react-loading-skeleton) adapts to web layouts but is limited in what it can do
+- [react-loading-skeleton](https://github.com/dvtng/react-loading-skeleton) automatically adapts to web layouts but is limited in what it can do